sisoma2/CTF-Writeups/2019/UAM/Dragon_Ball_Episodio_3/README.md

 !['Hooking function'](images/Hooking_function.PNG)

-If we decompile the function `malloc` we see what seems to be the VM code.
+Decompiling the function `malloc` we get what seems to be the VM code.

 !['VMCode function'](images/VMCode_function.PNG)

-If we look into more detail the opcodes of the VM  we can see a pattern repeating:
+Looking at the opcodes of the VM with more detail we can see a repeating pattern (Opcodes 51, 68, 105 and 136):

 !['VMCode pattern'](images/VM_pattern.PNG)